CXH-Research/FilmNet/README.md

 ```

 ### Inference
-You may first specify TRAIN_DIR, VAL_DIR and SAVE_DIR in section TESTING in traning.yml
+You would first specify TRAIN_DIR, VAL_DIR and SAVE_DIR in section TESTING in traning.yml
 ```
 python test.py
 ```